coreboot/seabios/docs/Execution_and_code_flow.md

 The goal of these threads is to reduce overall boot time by parallelizing hardware delays.
-(For example, by allowing the wait for an ATA harddrive to spinup and respond to commands to occur in parallel with the wait for a PS/2 keyboard to respond to a setup command.)
+(For example, by allowing the wait for an ATA hard drive to spin-up and respond to commands to occur in parallel with the wait for a PS/2 keyboard to respond to a setup command.)
 These hardware setup threads are only available during the "setup" sub-phase of the [POST phase](#POST_phase).